Lucius Artorius Castus

 - An inscription on a memorial to Lucius Artorius Castus can only be interpreted as 'ARMATOS' (armed men).

-- Leader of the three British legions against armed men?
+- He was leader (Dux) of the three British legions against armed men?

 In the first chapter the author commences his investigation by examining the two inscriptions on the funerary stones from the Roman province of Dalmatia, in modern Croatia, discovered in the nineteenth century; the first from a sarcophagus was discovered in the wall of a churchyard, the other nearby.
-Both the stones are eroded and broken leading to much debate about the exact lettering.
+Both the stones are eroded and broken leading to much speculation and debate with regard to the exact lettering.

 The first inscription details the career history of Lucius Artorius Castus and forms the essence of the 'Artorius - Arthur' theory, indeed a full and interesting military career in its own merit.
 But, as Tony Sullivan point out, there is not a single reference to Artorius from our Roman sources from the second to the fifth centuries.
 It appears that all the evidence we have for Artorius is on the two memorial stones from Croatia and possibly a third inscription on a ring.